 It’s wonderful to be contributing to human spaceflight at a time when all contributions are being accepted—when everyone has a role—and that can lead, in turn, to increased chance for success.
 There are a lot of people that derive motivation from inspiring stories from people that look like them—and I think it's an important aspect of the story to tell.

 MEIR: What we're doing now shows all the work that went in for the decades prior, all of the women that worked to get us where we are today.
-I think the nice thing for us is we don't even really think about it on a daily basis,
+I think the nice thing for us is we don't even really think about it on a daily basis, it's just normal.

 We’re part of the team.
 We're doing this work as an efficient team working together with everybody else, so it's really nice to see how far that we've come.